spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/06-tke.md

 # Prerequisites

-1. A Tencent Cloud account with appropriate [permissions](/clusters/public-cloud/tke#permissionsfortkeclustercrudoperations).
+* A Tencent Cloud account with appropriate [permissions](/clusters/public-cloud/tke#permissionsfortkeclustercrudoperations).

-2. Create a Cloud API **Secret ID** and **Secret Key**.
+* Create a Cloud API **Secret ID** and **Secret Key**.

-3. Create the **Virtual Private Network** and **Subnet** to the region where the workload cluster needs to be deployed.
+* Create the **Virtual Private Network** and **Subnet** to the region where the workload cluster needs to be deployed.

-4. The [**NAT Gateway**](https://intl.cloud.tencent.com/document/product/457/38369) is to be created to support IP address translation and to enable Internet access to resources in Tencent Cloud.
+* The [**NAT Gateway**](https://intl.cloud.tencent.com/document/product/457/38369) is to be created to support IP address translation and to enable Internet access to resources in Tencent Cloud.

-5. A Route table set to accept external traffic, so that the nodes getting created in the associated subnets will have internet capability.
+* A Route table set to accept external traffic, so that the nodes getting created in the associated subnets will have internet capability.

-6. Create a security group for network security isolation.
+* Create a security group for network security isolation and add Inbound traffic rule that allows the TCP/HTTPS protocol for port 443 from all IPv6 and IPv4 sources through this security group.

-7. Inbound traffic rules set to TCP protocol: Port 443, to IPv4 and IPv6 sources.

 # Tencent Cloud Account Permissions